AndrewMagdy/form/README.md

 # Notes

-For the UI, I used a generic material ui components, if you want the project to exactly match the screenshot I could modify the project
+For the UI, I used generic material ui components, if you want the project to match the screenshot I could modify the project